 Here’s the question on everyone’s lips at the moment: when exactly is Halo Infinite coming out?
-Well, all we know so far is that the Halo Infinite release date is 2021.
+Well, all we know so far is that the Halo Infinite release date is fall 2021.
 Unfortunately the game was delayed from its original November 2020 date due to the ongoing coronavirus pandemic.

 Halo Infinite platforms

 Halo Infinite isn’t just going to be a shiny new game available for those with the latest tech, it’s going to be available on pretty much the entire Xbox ecosystem.
 To put it in other words, Halo Infinite will release on multiple platforms when it finally arrives.
 So expect to be able to play it on the Xbox Series X|S, its predecessor the Xbox One, and, of course, on PC.